-The primary lesson that can be learned is that one should not waive clinical development and extension of authority of academic nurses in attempts to improve the quality of care, to bring in more enrollees, and to raise the prestige of the profession.
-Based on all of the research conducted for this study, it appears to be imperative that the three aspects (academization, legislation, and autonomy) should not be waived or sidelined.
+The primary lesson that can be learned is that one should not waive clinical development and extension of authority of academic nurses in attempts to improve the quality of care, to bring in more enrollees, or to raise the prestige of the profession.
+Based on all of the research conducted for this study, it appears to be imperative that the three aspects of modern nursing (academicization, legislation, and autonomy) should not be waived or sidelined.
 All three must be promoted and advanced in order to improve nurses’ public status, enhance the image of nursing among colleagues and coworkers in the health system, and attract people to the nursing profession.
 In this regard, it is noteworthy that the work plan of the national head nurse at the Ministry of Health for 2021 includes the goal of increasing the number of nurses (Israel Nursing Authority, 2021).

 The crises that for decades set the trajectory of nursing in Israel were, for the most part, external factors.
-These dictated priorities despite the ongoing challenge of maintaining high and unified standards and the need to academize nursing training.
+These dictated priorities despite the ongoing challenge of maintaining high and unified standards and the need to academicize nursing training.
 Emergence from this extended period of crisis after crisis began only in the 21st century.
-The programs have had a positive influence on the return of former nurses to the profession and on working nurses’ decisions to take on full time positions, and their willingness to assume more responsibility and occupy senior job positions.
+The programs have had a positive influence on the return of former nurses to the profession and on working nurses’ decisions to take on full time positions, as well as on their willingness to assume more responsibility and occupy senior positions.
 Surveys show advanced studies have positively affected nurses’ engagement at work and serve as an incentive to remain on the job (Shatzman et al., 1981).
 These changes indicate the century-long struggle was worthwhile, although the same quandaries are likely to reemerge during any future crises.

-Regarding the first question, this article supports the view that while nursing in Israel was originally influenced early on by approaches from the United States and, to a somewhat lesser extent, by approaches from England, over the years, it also adapted to a context unique to Israel.
-The imperative of responding to the medical and public health needs of large numbers of immigrants not only meant dealing with a chronic shortage of nurses (and the concomitant necessity of recruiting immigrants to nursing), but it also meant a shift in nursing’s direction in Israel toward the field of public health.
-The second question, which dealt with the factors hindering academization in nursing, raises the conclusion that While nursing as an independent profession in Israel currently resembles that in other countries, these historical constraints meant that the process of academicization and specialization began late compared to countries such as the United States, England, Australia and Canada.
+Regarding the first question, this article supports the view that while nursing in Israel was originally influenced by approaches from the United States and, to a somewhat lesser extent, by approaches from England, over the years, it also adapted to a context unique to Israel.
+The imperative of responding to the medical and public health needs of large numbers of immigrants meant not only dealing with a chronic shortage of nurses (and the concomitant necessity of recruiting immigrants to nursing), but it also shifting nursing’s direction in Israel toward the field of public health.
+The second question, which dealt with the factors hindering academicization in nursing supports the conclusion that while nursing as an independent profession in Israel currently resembles that in other countries, historical constraints meant that the process of academicization and specialization began late compared to countries such as the United States, England, Australia and Canada.
 Expanding opportunities for nurses might stimulate more interest in nursing as a career choice (Aiken & McHugh, 2014).

-As for the academization to which the nursing leadership aspired from the early 19th century, despite these delays, since the late 1960s the trajectory toward the academization of the profession has been advancing and gaining momentum.
+As for the academicization to which the nursing leadership aspired from the early 19th century, despite these delays, since the late 1960s the trajectory toward the academicization of the profession has advanced and gained momentum.
 An historical study, by nature, considers longitudinal trends and changes over time.
-An in-depth analysis of trends in Israel and in the world will hopefully raises questions about future directions that should be promoted based on what can be learned from the past, particularly from an analysis of the decisions taken at key junctures, as discussed in the research.
+An in-depth analysis of trends in Israel and in the world will hopefully raise questions about future directions that should be promoted based on what can be learned from the past, particularly from an analysis of the decisions taken at key junctures, as discussed in the research.

 Disclosure.
 The authors have no relevant financial interest or affiliations with any commercial interests related to the subjects discussed within this article.